About the conference

 - Legal strategies for reducing inequality, including policies affecting labor, competition, access to housing, healthcare, and other public services, as well as personal, corporate and public debt relief.

 We hope to attract submissions from both legal scholars writing about macro-relevant topics and economists writing on subjects that would benefit from legal perspectives.
 Submissions from students and others not in tenure-track positions are especially welcomed.
 We also encourage submissions from all perspectives that may help illuminate the intersection between law and macroeconomics and inform action to mitigate the pain and uncertainty caused by the current economic downturn.
-We will announce our distinguished keynote speaker/s in September.

 Co-hosts for the conference include in addition to the Bank of England and Queen Mary University of London (Professor Rosa Lastra, CCLS):